luau-lang/luau/rfcs/function-table-clone.md

 and bears the interpreter overhead (which can be avoided for numeric keys with `table.move` but that doesn't work for the general case of dictionaries).

 Out of the abundance of caution, `table.clone` will fail to clone the table if it has a protected metatable.
-This is motivated by the fact that you can't do this today, so there's no new potential vectors to escape various sandboxes.
+This is motivated by the fact that you can't do this today, so there are no new potential vectors to escape various sandboxes.
 Superficially it seems like it's probably reasonable to allow cloning tables with protected metatables, but there may be cases where code manufactures tables with unique protected metatables expecting 1-1 relationship and cloning would break that, so for now this RFC proposes a more conservative route.
 We are likely to relax this restriction in the future.